DimaBir/ResNetTensorRT/README.md

 3. Benchmark results, including average inference time, are logged for the CPU and CUDA setups.

 ### TensorRT FP32 & FP16
 TensorRT offers significant performance improvements by optimizing the neural network model.
-This code uses TensorRT's capabilities to run benchmarks in both FP32 (single precision) and FP16 (half precision) modes.
+This code uses TensorRT's capabilities to run benchmarks in FP32 (single precision) and FP16 (half precision) modes.

 #### Flow:
 1. Load the ResNet-50 model.